-- Movement is Important.
-Make sure you are up and walking around immediately after your surgery.
-When lying down in bed or on the couch, make sure you are moving your legs and ankles. - Glasses.
-You may wear sunglasses and eyeglasses the day after surgery - Limit Strain on the Eyes.
-The less TV, computers, phones and other screen devices the less strain on your eyes and better your healing and recovery. - Driving.
-Do NOT operate a vehicle or make important decisions until you have been off pain medications for 24 hours.
-Use good judgment. - Return to work.
-Most patients require approximately 5-7days off work depending on their job responsibilities.
-Depending on the amount of physical contact your job involves and also the amount of swelling and discoloration you develop you can decide when you are ready to be in the public eye. - Exercise.
-Normal activity can be resumed a few days after surgery.
-You can resume an exercise regimen in approximately 3 week after surgery, though start easy and build back up to your previous exercise levels.
-Just know that swelling may transiently be worse with exercise. - Travel.
-Automobile travel can resume immediately though frequent breaks are needed, approximately every 2 hours to prevent blood pooling and clots.
+- Movement is Important: Make sure you are up and walking around immediately after your surgery.
+When lying down in bed or on the couch, make sure you are moving your legs and ankles. - Glasses: You may wear sunglasses and eyeglasses the day after surgery. - Limit Strain on the Eyes: The less TV, computers, phones, and other screen devices the less strain on your eyes and better your healing and recovery. - Driving: Do NOT operate a vehicle or make important decisions until you have been off pain medications for 24 hours.
+Use good judgment. - Return to work: Most patients require approximately 5-7days off work depending on their job responsibilities.
+Depending on the amount of physical contact your job involves and the amount of swelling and discoloration you develop, you can decide when you are ready to be in the public eye. - Exercise: Normal activity can be resumed a few days after surgery.
+You can resume an exercise regimen in approximately 3 weeks after surgery, though start easy and build back up to your previous exercise levels.
+Just know that swelling may transiently be worse with exercise.

+• Travel: Automobile travel can resume immediately though frequent breaks are needed, approximately every 2 hours to prevent blood pooling and clots.
 Airline travel is restricted until 1 week postop.
-You will notice increased swelling with airline travel and this can happen even 6-8 weeks postop related to the pressure changes that occur.
+You will notice increased swelling with airline travel which can happen even 6-8 weeks postop due to the pressure changes that occur.
+Do not drive if you are taking narcotic pain medications.